tokland/omreact/README.md

 export default component("CounterSideEffects", {init, render, update});
 ```

-### Parent actions
+### Notify the parent component (`parentActions`)

 React components report to the their parents using props.
-This is JS, there is nothing preventing you from directly calling props (i.e `props.onClick(someData)` in the update function, but `OmReact`module provides a functional way to do it: use the `parentActions` key in a command, passing an array of `callProp` entries.
+While there is nothing preventing you from directly calling a prop in an `omReact`, to keep it purely functional, you should use `OmReact` infrastructure.
+Pass `parentActions` with an array of `callProp` entries.
 Example:

 ```js
 import React from 'react';